fan-hanqing/sorptionfriction/README.md

 # sorptionfriction
-This is for calculating the sorption-friction model
+This is for calculating the sorption-friction model. [being constructed]